 This policy, supported by its acceptable use agreements, is intended to protect the interests and safety of the whole school community.
-It is linked to the following other school policies and documents: safeguarding, Keeping Children Safe in Education ,GDPR, health and safety, home-school agreement, home learning, behaviour, anti-bullying and Personal and Social Development curriculum.
+It is linked to the following other school policies and documents: safeguarding, Keeping Children Safe in Education, GDPR (General Data Protection Regulations) Appendix H, health and safety, home-school agreement, home learning, rewards, discipline and behaviour, anti-bullying and PSD/RSE policies.